UK govt denies neglecting elderly in care

 Hancock said the government had put a “huge amount of effort and resources behind supporting care homes”, but Britain had not had the capacity to test more widely early in the outbreak.

-Asked about the situation in care homes by opposition Labour leader Keir Starmer, Johnson told parliament on Wednesday: “He is absolutely right to say there is an epidemic going on in care homes which is something I bitterly regret and we have been working very hard for weeks to get it down.

-“He is not right in what he just said about the state of the epidemic in care homes.
-If he looks at the figures in the last few days there has been a palpable improvement.
-We must hope that that continues and we will ensure that it does continue.”

-The United Kingdom overtook Italy to report the highest official death toll from the new coronavirus in Europe, according to figures released on Tuesday showing more than 32,000 deaths.
+The United Kingdom overtook Italy to report the highest official death toll from the new coronavirus in Europe, according to figures released on Tuesday.

 The Office for National Statistics also said the number of deaths from all causes registered in care homes in the week ending April 24 was three times higher than a month previously.

-Britain will review its stringent social distancing measures on Thursday, and Johnson said the government would set out the details of its plan for the next phase on Sunday.
+Britain will review its stringent social distancing measures on Thursday, but the government is not expected to immediately decide on how it will ease a lockdown that has all but shut the economy and kept millions in their homes since late March.

-He has said he is worried about triggering a second deadly spike in cases by easing the stringent measures too quickly, but officials suggest there will be a gradual move towards reopening businesses.
+Prime Minister Boris Johnson, who is expected to set out the government’s next steps on Sunday, has made clear that he is worried about triggering a second deadly spike in cases.
+Officials suggest there will be a gradual move towards re-opening businesses.

 Large shopping centres would be in the second phase with more people encouraged to go into work, and pubs, restaurants, hotels and leisure centres would be among the last to open, it said.